 - Filing your application in court and representing you at every stage of the court process, in the event that contentious issues arise; and

-- Taking the necessary steps to enforce your agreement or court order regarding custody and access.
+- Taking the necessary steps to enforce your agreement or court order.

 We know that the breakdown of a relationship is a difficult time for all parties involved.
-Therefore, we strive to achieve a suitable resolution to the client’s custody and/or access dispute in a friendly and efficient manner.
+Therefore, we strive to achieve a suitable resolution in a friendly and efficient manner.